port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 :::tip
 The `appHost` parameter is used specifically to enable the real-time functionality of the integration.

-If it is not provided, the integration will continue to function correctly, but in order to retrieve the latest information from the target system, it will require either an [event listener](https://ocean.getport.io/framework/features/event-listener) of type `SCHEDULE` or a manual resync periodically through Port's UI.
+If it is not provided, the integration will continue to function correctly.
+In such a configuration, to retrieve the latest information from the target system, the [`scheduledResyncInterval`](https://ocean.getport.io/develop-an-integration/integration-configuration/#scheduledresyncinterval---run-scheduled-resync) parameter has to be set, or a manual resync will need to be triggered through Port's UI.
 :::

 In order for the GitLab integration to update the data in Port on every change in the GitLab repository, you need to specify the `appHost` parameter.